-We have already summarized the most effective elements for you in our video course, “The Anxiety Cure.”
-Additional tools based on the latest brain research findings also ensure that the first successes often occur after just a few days.
+We’ve already summarized the most effective elements for you in our video course, The Anxiety Cure.
+Additional tools based on the latest findings in brain research also ensure that the first successes often appear after just a few days.

 Hypochondria is the extreme fear of: